“There is only one true battle. The battle between good and evil.”

 Overview

-Contents: 1 Battle board, 1 Divider, 1 Board connector, 8 Brick walls, 6 Gates, 6 Long gates, 10 Perimeter stone walls, 10 player pieces of 2 different colors.
-6 Crusaders and 4 Archers,1 Die with 6 sides numbered 1-4 (1-2-2-3-3-4) and 1 deck of 34 playing cards.
+Contents: 1 Battle board, 1 Divider, 1 Board connector, 8 Brick walls, 6 Gates, 6 Long gates, 10 Perimeter stone walls and 2 armies.
+Each army consists of 1 Gatekeepers, 2 Crusaders and 2 Archers.
+1 Die with 6 sides numbered 1-4 (1-2-2-3-3-4) and 1 deck of 34 playing cards.

 Put the board on a level playing surface in between the two opponents and place the divider across the middle of the board by putting it in the space between the side stone walls on both sides of the board so it stands up on its own.
 The two players should not be able to see their opponents’ side of the board.

-Both players now set up their side of the board starting with the placement of their 5 player pieces on their starting portals as identified by the 5 circles on their side of the board.
+Both players now set up their side of the board starting with the placement of their army on their starting portals as identified by the 5 circles on their side of the board.
 Next, they each use the 10 game pieces to construct a maze on their side of the board.
 The pieces may be placed individually or in one of many combinations.
 See the combinations page for examples but not all possible combinations are shown.

 Combinations